HardisonCo/.github/international/malawi/mw-health/hms-llm/index.md

 ## Integration Points

-This document outlines how HMS-LLM is integrated with mw_Health systems in Malawi.
+This document outlines how HMS-LLM is integrated with mw-health systems in Malawi.